National Symbols of India & their meanings

 India's National Symbols stand tall as pillars of our culture and pride, representing the essence of our nation with absolute power and authority.
-At the forefront is the National Emblem, a masterpiece crafted by Dinanath Bhargava.
+The National Emblem is at the forefront, a masterpiece by Dinanath Bhargava.

-While there are 16 official National Symbols, you may come across the belief of 17 National Symbols, with the 17th one being the National Game of India, Hockey but India had no official national game by far.
+While there are 16 official national symbols, you may come across the belief of 17 national symbols, with the 17th being the National Game of India, hockey.
+Still, India has no official national game by far.

 So, let’s delve into the list of these national symbols of India, as this topic also holds significance in competitive exams.